Methane (natural gas, biomethane)

 Figure 5.
 NOx and PM emission results for European vehicles (Nylund and Koponen 2012).

-IEA-AMF Annex 39 (Enhanced Emission Performance and Fuel Efficiency for HD Methane Fuelled Engines) reported by Olofssen et al. (2014) aimed at investigating how the development level of the methane fuelled engines for heavy duty vehicles and the potential to reach high energy efficiency, sustainability and emission performance.
-Annex 39 included a literature study (Broman et al. 2010) and testing in Sweden, Finland and Canada.
+AMF Task 39 (Enhanced Emission Performance and Fuel Efficiency for HD Methane Fuelled Engines) reported by Olofssen et al. (2014) aimed at investigating how the development level of the methane fuelled engines for heavy duty vehicles and the potential to reach high energy efficiency, sustainability and emission performance.
+Task 39 included a literature study (Broman et al. 2010) and testing in Sweden, Finland and Canada.
 Vehicles tested were spark ignited (SI) dedicated gas engines and vehicles equipped with dual-fuel NG/Diesel engines.
 Methane used was CNG and sometimes mixed with biomethane.

 Testing in Canada with dual-fuel concept High Pressure Direct Injection (HPDI), where diesel is a small amount of diesel is injected just for igniting the mix of methane gas and diesel.
 Methane used as fuel was Liquefied Natural Gas (LNG).
 The tested dedicated SI gas buses operates only on gas, while the NG/methane concepts could use only diesel fuel, or variable mix of diesel and methane gas.
 However, the truck using HPDI-technology could only operate properly when both methane and diesel fuel is available.